Kadrian/paper-gamification/README.md

 Paper-gamification is a python script that watches a paper written in text format and calculates text statistics as soon as you hit save.

+It currently supports:

+- Text or markdown
+- PDF
+- Docx (Microsoft Word)

 ## Dependencies

 ```pip install -r requirements.txt```